maddox05/basic-react-redux-frontend-backend/README.md

 # Learning
-a repo to keep commits for things I am doing to learn coding
+a repo to keep commits for things I am doing to learn coding, usually online courses